laravel/docs/database-testing.md

 <a name="morph-to-relationships"></a>
 #### Morph To Relationships

 Magic methods may not be used to create `morphTo` relationships.
 Instead, the `for` method must be used directly and the name of the relationship must be explicitly provided.
 For example, imagine that the `Comment` model has a `commentable` method that defines a `morphTo` relationship.
-In this situation, we may create three comments that belong to a single post using the `for` method directly:
+In this situation, we may create three comments that belong to a single post by using the `for` method directly:

     $comments = Comment::factory()->count(3)->for(
         Post::factory(), 'commentable'